 (C) ACCESS TO INFORMATION- Not later than 2 weeks after receiving a request from the Secretary of Health and Human Services, the Secretary of Homeland Security shall provide information necessary to conduct suitability assessments from appropriate Federal, State, and local law enforcement and immigration databases.

+(D) INFORMATION ABOUT INDIVIDUALS WITH WHOM CHILDREN ARE PLACED-

+(i) INFORMATION TO BE PROVIDED TO HOMELAND SECURITY- Before placing a child with an individual, the Secretary of Health and Human Services shall provide to the Secretary of Homeland Security, regarding the individual with whom the child will be placed, the following information:

+(I) The name of the individual.

+(II) The social security number of the individual.

+(III) The date of birth of the individual.

+(IV) The location of the individual's residence where the child will be placed.

+(V) The immigration status of the individual, if known.

+(VI) Contact information for the individual.

+(ii) SPECIAL RULE- In the case of a child who was apprehended on or after June 15, 2012, and before the date of the enactment of the Protection of Children Act of 2014, who the Secretary of Health and Human Services placed with an individual, the Secretary shall provide the information listed in clause (i) to the Secretary of Homeland Security not later than 90 days after the date of the enactment of the Protection of Children Act of 2014.

+(iii) ACTIVITIES OF THE SECRETARY OF HOMELAND SECURITY- Not later than 30 days after receiving the information listed in clause (i), the Secretary of Homeland Security shall--

+(I) in the case that the immigration status of an individual with whom a child is placed is unknown, investigate the immigration status of that individual; and

+(II) upon determining that an individual with whom a child is placed is unlawfully present in the United States, initiate removal proceedings pursuant to chapter 4 of title II of the Immigration and Nationality Act (8 U.S.C.
+1221 et seq.)

 (4) LEGAL ORIENTATION PRESENTATIONS- The Secretary of Health and Human Services shall cooperate with the Executive Office for Immigration Review to ensure that custodians receive legal orientation presentations provided through the Legal Orientation Program administered by the Executive Office for Immigration Review.
 At a minimum, such presentations shall address the custodian’s responsibility to attempt to ensure the child’s appearance at all immigration proceedings and to protect the child from mistreatment, exploitation, and trafficking.

-(5) ACCESS TO COUNSEL- The Secretary of Health and Human Services shall ensure, to the greatest extent practicable and consistent with section 292 of the Immigration and Nationality Act (8 U.S.C.
-1362), that all unaccompanied alien children who are or have been in the custody of the Secretary or the Secretary of Homeland Security, and who are not described in subsection (a)(2)(A), have counsel to represent them in legal proceedings or matters and protect them from mistreatment, exploitation, and trafficking.
+(5) ACCESS TO COUNSEL- The Secretary of Health and Human Services shall ensure, to the greatest extent practicable (at no expense to the Government) and consistent with section 292 of the Immigration and Nationality Act (8 U.S.C.
+1362), that all unaccompanied alien children who are or have been in the custody of the Secretary or the Secretary of Homeland Security, and who are not described in subsection (a)(2)(A), have access to counsel to represent them in legal proceedings or matters and protect them from mistreatment, exploitation, and trafficking.
 To the greatest extent practicable, the Secretary of Health and Human Services shall make every effort to utilize the services of pro bono counsel who agree to provide representation to such children without charge.